HenrikBengtsson/matrixStats/revdep/problems.md

       Execution halted
     ```

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  6.0Mb
-      sub-directories of 1Mb or more:
-        R     1.2Mb
-        doc   4.4Mb
+    Package suggested but not available for checking: ‘rgl’
     ```

 # mnem